What is Title IX?

 Title IX protects students, employees and applicants for employment, and other persons from all forms of sex discrimination, including discrimination based on gender identity or failure to address stereotypical notions of masculinity or femininity.
 All students (as well as other persons) at institutions /districts that receive federal funds are protected by Title IX - regardless of their sex, sexual orientation, gender identity, disability, race, or national origin – in all aspects of a recipient's educational programs and activities (OCR Title IX Resource Guide).

-To file a Title IX complaint with the Shelby County Board of Education, please contact the Title IX Coordinator, Michael Jones.
+To file a Title IX complaint with the Jefferson County Board of Education, please contact the Title IX Coordinator, Nikki Matthews.

 To file a Title IX Sexual Harassment complaint requires a completed Title IX Sexual Harassment Complaint Form.
-The form can be submitted to Mr. Jones directly, or the local school's administration.
+The form can be submitted to Ms. Matthews directly, or the local school's administration.
 The local school is required to send all completed complaint forms to Ms. Matthews (firstname.lastname@example.org).

 Examples of Title IX Concerns: